CHILLINGHAM CASTLE – A PERFECT DAY OUT

 From the 25th July 2020 the Castle, gardens and ground will be open to day visitors.

 There is no need to book in advance.

-Face masks/covering must be worn when you are inside the castle and admissions/shop.
+Face masks/covering must be worn when you are inside the castle.

 Just 20 minutes from the seaside, Chillingham Castle is open to the public from Easter to the end of October.
 Gardens, Lakes and Parklands, Castle State Rooms, Dungeons and the Torture Chamber are also open.

 Sir Humphry Wakefield has produced a room-by-room guide, which can be purchased on arrival at admissions priced at £2.50.

 We regret there is limited disabled access.
 The castle may not be suitable for anyone with mobility difficulties, due to uneven floors and steep spiral staircases.
 To access the toilets and tearoom, spiral stone steps with a rope handrail also need to be negotiated.

 Dogs are not allowed in the castle or grounds with the exception of Guide and Assistance Dogs.

 Fishing.
 Come and enjoy a wonderful fishing experience in beautiful surroundings.
 Fly fish in our well stocked lake for various species of trout, including: Golden, Rainbow, Brown and Tiger to name but a few.
 Contact email@example.com/0780 324 9275 for prices and further details.